SeemaSuresh/MultithreadedJavaWebServer/README.md

 # MultithreadedJavaWebServer

-This application was tested on a Windows 10 system
+This application was tested on a Windows 10 system and JavaSE 1.8 on Eclipse IDE
-The JavaSE 1.8

 To run the project clone the entire project in your local machine.